hverlin/Quest/src/modules/slack/readme.md

 - click install app
 - copy the OAuth Access Token

-Eventually we would need to use oauth directly by starting a local server locally to handle the redirect URL of the Oauth flow.
+Eventually we would support use Oauth directly by starting a local server to handle the redirect URL of the Oauth flow.

 # Limitations
 - Message attachments are not yet supported.
-- At the moment, might not work well for workspaces with a lot of channels
+- At the moment, might not work well for workspaces with a lot of channels.

 ## Resources
 - https://api.slack.com/methods/reactions.get